kus/cs2-modded-server/README.md

 - Use an external RCON program which has implemented the RCON protocol such as [this](https://github.com/fpaezf/CS2-RCON-Tool-V2).

 If it still doesn't work, make sure you try connect from CS2 outside of a game via console:

+**You must connect to the server from the public IP if hosting an online server, not the LAN IP even if you are on the same network.
+The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

 ```bash
 rcon_address ip:port